aarong1/aarong1/README.md

 - Check out the RshinyHelpers package for #rstats users that accumulates helpful shiny div elements and css helpers that I use only once or twice a shiny app.
 Also contains misc data functions that I find intuitive but dont fit any tidy workflow.

-- Install the package using.
-It is not on CRAN.
+- It is not available on CRAN.
+Install the package using

 `if(!require(devtools)) install.packages('devtools')
 devtools::install_github('aarong1/RshinyHelpers')`

 and the functions globally

 `library(Rpack)`

 *Due to my own mistake the git repo is miss named from the R package.*